SuleimanFarah/sunpy/Home:-Release-Checklist.md

 ```
 towncrier --version X.Y.Z
 ```
-if it's a rc release do not do this, the changelog is only rendered automatically in the documentation for pre-releases.
+**if it's a rc release do not do this**, the changelog is only rendered automatically in the documentation for pre-releases.

 - [ ] Edit the generated changelog header to remove the leading "Sunpy".
 The title should be in the format `X.Y.Z (date)` with no leading `v` or "sunpy".